 - compliance with certain laws and regulations,

 - access, security and general information technology controls for systems

 We cannot audit everything each year.
 As such, to develop our Annual Audit Plan, we survey School leadership and consider factors such as the time since last audit, changes in operations or systems, and relative significance and impact to the County, as a whole, to help identify our Audits and focus our activities.

-The County’s Finance Department is responsible for preparation of the County’s Comprehensive Annual Financial Report (CAFR) which includes the School Board for each fiscal year ending June 30th.
-Internal Audit assists an external firm in the audit of the CAFR to help control the cost of the work.
+The County’s Accounting Division within Finance is responsible for preparation of the County’s annual financial report which includes the School Board for each fiscal year ending June 30th.
+The issued reports for each year can be found in the Public Data section of the County’s website.
+Internal Audit assists an external firm in the audit of the annual financial report to help control the cost of the work.